agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 say NASA.

 **Definition**: Does it excel though? compared to what?
-Speed superintelligence perhaps.
+Speed superintelligence perhaps!
 But I have no examples of speed superintelligence*

 **Checklist**: yes; neither;
-*future-with-no-ex*;
+*future-with-no-ex*; *definition-unclear*

 ---